5 Ways to Transform Your Website From Boring Online Brochure to a Lead Generating Tool

 So now that your website is set up to turn ideal prospects into leads, what about the rest of your website traffic that isn’t ready to take a serious step towards working with you?

-In fact, most of your website traffic likely won’t be people who are at the right stage to become a lead.
-These visitors may like what you have to offer but aren’t ready to talk with you or initiate a proposal yet.
-The solution: your email list.
+In fact, most of your website traffic likely won’t be people who are at the right stage to become a

 These visitors can still become valuable leads for your business, you just need to approach them in a different way.
-A lower-stakes option – such as opting in to your email list – gives them the chance to connect with your brand without much risk on their part.
+A lower-stakes option – such as opting

 But to be sure, sharing their email address with you isn’t a no-brainer.
 Our inboxes are busy and personal spaces, and no one wants “junk mail”.